-To the best of our knowledge and belief, we did not provide prohibited non-audit services referred to in art.
-5 paragraph 1 second subparagraph of the EU Regulation and art.
+To the best of our knowledge and belief, we did not provide prohibited non-audit services referred to in Art.
+5 paragraph 1 second subparagraph of the EU Regulation and Art.
 136 of the act on statutory auditors.

-Services other than audit of the financial statements, which were provided to the Entity in the audited period are listed in note 33.1 "Remuneration of the audit firm" of the supplementary information and explanations financial statements for the year ended 31 December 2020.
-Our period of total uninterrupted engagement is 7 years covering the periods ended 31 December 2014 to 31 December 2020.
+Services other than audit of the financial statements, which were provided to the Group and entities under the control of the Parent Entity in the audited period are listed in point 32.1 " Remuneration of the audit firm conducting the audit of the financial statements" of the supplementary information and explanations to the financial statements.